To start a business at home?

-You should submit a preliminary enquiry by email to find out whether or not planning permission is required.
-The fee for this service can be found here.
 You should include details of the nature of the business, opening hours, no. of clients, parking arrangements, no. of staff, where the business would be run from and details of any extensions/alterations required.

 Examples of businesses likely to need planning permission include: